chamodperera/Rysera_oneDesk/apps/backend/prompt_gpt.md

 >
 > * **Register:** Citizen, Officer, Admin, Superadmin — role assigned at creation (Superadmin only via DB initially).
 > * **Login:** Verify bcrypt password, return signed JWT with role.
-> * **Password Reset:** Generate a one-time token (valid for 1 hour) and email via SendGrid.
+> * **Password Reset:** Generate a one-time token (valid for 24 hours) and email via SendGrid.
 Endpoint to set a new password using this token.
 > * **Role-Based Middleware:** Protect routes so that only the correct role can access.
 Superadmin has full CRUD on all entities including user creation/deletion.

 ---